LearningKijo/KQL/KQL-XDR-Hunting/README.md

-## KQL-XDR Threat Hunting
+## KQL - XDR Threat Hunting
 <a href="https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/"><img src="https://img.shields.io/badge/Azure-KQL-00B2FF.svg?logo=microsoftazure&style=popout"></a>
 <a href="https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/"><img src="https://img.shields.io/badge/Azure%20Data%20Explorer-%230078D4.svg?&style=popout&logo=azure%20data%20explorer&logoColor=white"/></a>

-Hi there 👋 Thank you for visiting @LearningKijo. <br>
-In this KQL-XDR-Hunting section, I will provide "out-of-the-box KQL queries" based on the feedback, security blog, new cyber attack and so on.
+In order to effectively hunt for suspicious activities, leveraging KQL in Advanced Hunting is highly important.
+However, starting from scratch must be challenging for some people and sample queries are not enough.
+That's why, in this KQL-XDR-Hunting section, I will provide "out-of-the-box KQL queries" based on the feedback, security blog, new cyber attack and so on.

 ```
 // I will cover mostly these products and topics in KQL.